isa-nurbek/leet-code-challenges/Dynamic Programming/01-Easy/05-Number Of Ways To Traverse Graph/README.md

 <details>
 <summary><b>Hint 3</b></summary>

-Using the information in Hints #1 and #2, can you come up with an efficient way to solve this problem that doesn't repeatedly perform the same work?
-What does a dynamic-programming implementation look like?
+Using the information in `Hints #1` and `#2`, can you come up with an efficient way to solve this problem that doesn't repeatedly perform the same work?
+What does a `dynamic-programming` implementation look like?

 </details>